Alzheimer's patient groups protest U.S. Medicare coverage proposal limiting use of new drugs

 The number of Americans with Alzheimer's is expected to rise to 13 million by 2050 from more than 6 million currently.
 Biogen has estimated that around 1 million would currently be eligible for Aduhelm.

-Other companies, including Biogen partner Eisai Co Ltd and Eli Lilly and Co (LLY.N), also are pursuing accelerated approval from the FDA for similar medications.
+Other companies, including Biogen partner Eisai Co Ltd and Eli Lilly and Co, also are pursuing accelerated approval from the FDA for similar medications.

 "This decision was not about Aduhelm alone.
 This was a decision about drugs still in trials," said UsAgainstAlzheimer's chairman George Vradenburg.
 "It is stunning preemption."